Theoretical guarantees for change localization using conformal p-values: Properties of Conformal -value under distribution change

+So $\tau_n$ signifies the changepoint for the sample of size $n$ which does not lie in the extreme ends of the data stream.
 The next result (\Cref{Th:th3}) is an asymptotic version of \Cref{th2} in the above setup. \Cref{th2} quantifies the deviation of the post-change $p$-value $p_n$ from the standard uniform distribution for a finite sample of fixed size, while \Cref{Th:th3} studies the asymptotic deviation of the post-change $p$-value from the standard uniform distribution.
-To get the next result, we need the following assumption on $c$ and the distributions $R,Q$. \begin{assumption} $c \in (0,1)$ is such that there exists $\delta \in (0,1)$ satisfying the following simultaneously :
+To get the next result, we need the following assumption on $c$ and the distributions $R,Q$. \begin{assumption} Assume there exists $\delta \in (0,1)$ such that: